fgimian/venver/README.md

 ## Current Plans ##

-* Allow users to inspect the site-packages directory
 * Unit tests using bats
 * Possibly support for zsh and fish in the near future